 Horsemanship IV is for intermediate and advanced riders who continue to practice techniques from Horsemanship III and want to establish a balanced seat and perform intermediate and advanced skills associated with the walk, trot and canter.
+Register online.

 Private lessons allow students to progress at their own pace and achieve personal riding goals.
 They’re also a great way to work on a specific skill that needs extra attention.
 Danada offers private individual lessons and private 5-pack lessons.

 Students can register for single lessons or a package of five that meet at the same day and time each week.
 Packages help riders advance more quickly than lessons taken weeks apart and allow the instructor to design five-week lesson plans to help students better reach their goals.
+Register online.

 Trail Ride Classes for Intermediate and Advanced Students

-Our new trail classes focus on the educational aspects associated with trail riding on public trails such as in the DuPage forest preserves.
+Our five-part trail classes focus on the educational aspects associated with trail riding on public trails such as in the DuPage forest preserves.
 Students will learn trail etiquette, safety and the riding skills and techniques needed to prepare them for riding on the trail through on-the-ground and mounted instruction.
 The first part of the class will be held in the enclosed riding arena to go over trail skills and what to expect when riding outside of the arena.
 The instructor will determine which trails are ridden and the length of time outside of arena.

 Horsemanship III Trail Class